La Marquise

+La Marquise (/fr/, "The Marchioness") is the world's oldest running automobile, as of 2011 (but the passenger-carrying Grenville steam carriage of 1875 is older).
+It was made in 1884 or 1885 by the French company Trépardoux et Cie, (later De Dion-Bouton) financed and led by Count de Dion.
+The car was one of a series of prototype quadricycles and tricycles which de Dion built from 1883 - 1888.
+The name is not contemporary: there was nothing exceptional about the vehicle when built; de Dion's parents disapproved strongly of his fraternising with tradesmen and took legal action to stop him dissipating the family fortune.

-It made the 32-odd-kilometre (20 mile) Paris-to-Versailles round trip at an average speed of 25.5 km/h (almost 16 mph).
-The following year, he beat Bouton in a three-wheeler with an average speed of 29 km/h (19 mph).
+In 1887, the magazine le Vélo organised a race from Paris-to-Versailles and back (20 miles; 32 km).
+La Marquise was the only vehicle which took part.
+It made the round trip at an average speed of 25.5 km/h.
+The following year, he beat Bouton in a three-wheeler with an average speed of 29 km/h.

-Fueled by coal, wood and bits of paper, the car takes 30–40 minutes to build up enough steam to drive.
-Top speed is 61 km/h (38 mph).
+Fueled by coal, wood and pieces of paper, the car takes 30–40 minutes to build up enough steam to drive.
+Her top speed is 61 km/h.

 As the oldest car, it wore the number "0" in the 1996 London to Brighton Veteran Car Run.
 The vehicle was sold at the 2007 Pebble Beach Concours d'Elegance for $3.52 million.

 It sold again in 2011 for $4.6 million, a record price for an early automobile.